RoseYuan/poem/README.md

 * Metrics for comparing two fuzzy partitions[^2], or for comparing a hard partition with a fuzzy partition.
 This allows the evaluation of fuzzy partition results by assessing its agreement to a fuzzy or a hard ground-truth partition.

-* Metrics tailored for domain detection in spatially-resolved -omics data.
+* Metrics tailored for domain detection in spatially-resolved omics data.
 These include especially external evaluation metrics (i.e. based on a comparison to ground truth labels), but also internal metrics.

 [^1]: A partition is a way of organizing the data points of a dataset into distinct, non-overlapping, and non-empty subsets.
 For example, a clustering is a partition.